 Step 5

-Now you have to save the file.
+Now you must save the file.

 Step 6